galaxyproject/training-material/topics/transcriptomics/tutorials/rna-seq-viz-with-cummerbund/tutorial.md

 - The plot, which visualizes our RNA-Seq results of interest
 - The R script that is responsible for generating the plot

-In this section we will parametrize CummeRbund to visualize the expression profile of those gene transcripts whose log<sub>2</sub>(fold_change) is both high and significant.
+In this section we will parametrize CummeRbund to visualize the expression profile of those gene transcripts (isoforms) whose log<sub>2</sub>(fold_change) is both high and significant.

 > ### {% icon hands_on %} Hands-on: Visualization
 >